Getting Started with Benchling Apps

 Benchling apps are intended to be used when building a long-lived application or integration via Benchling’s developer platform.
 They usually are 1:1 with a project, integrated system, or git repository.
 EG: “Slack app”, “Jira app”, “Liquid Handler app”.
 Any time you’re kicking off a new development project, you should likely create a new Benchling app.

 They are not strictly necessary when building one-time scripts.
-For instance, if you want to do a 1-time bulk migration scaling a schema field’s value from “meters” to “centimeters”, creating an app is likely more work than necessary, and you can use your personal credentials to gain access to the APIs.
+For instance, if you want to do a 1-time bulk migration scaling a schema field’s value from “meters” to “centimeters”, you can use your personal credentials to gain access to the APIs.

 What can a Benchling app do?